 5.1 Settling in sessions

-Visitors to the nursery will not be encouraged unless absolutely necessary.
-In the event that we do need to allow a visitor access, they will be required to wear a face covering.
+Visitors to the nursery will be admitted to the nursery where this is felt to be beneficial to the children in our care.
+In the event that we do need to allow a visitor access, they will be required to wear a face covering and we would politely request that they undertake a lateral flow test prior to arrival.
 Meetings will be conducted via Zoom wherever possible.
 Parent’s evenings will still be organised but will be conducted over the telephone.

 5.3 Nursery show-rounds